0xmdh/0xmdh/README.md

 # Hey, I'm Max
-I'm the co-founder of [WakeUp Labs](https://www.wakeuplabs.io), an engineering company building applications, infrastructure, and protocols.
-I work at the intersection of company strategy, product execution, and business development, taking ideas from concept to implementation with a focus on long-term impact.

-My background is in strategy, partnerships, business development, software and finance.
-I’ve helped scale teams, launch products, and support ecosystem growth.
-I'm naturally curious and often drawn to connecting ideas from very different areas.
-That’s usually where I find the most interesting things to build.

-# Hey, I'm Max

 I'm the co-founder of [WakeUp Labs](https://www.wakeuplabs.io).
 I operate at the intersection of strategy, AI systems, product execution and partnerships.